-- horse author:(linus NOT bill) - finds everything that contains "horse" and has "linus" for author, but not "bill".
+- horse author:(linus NOT bill) - finds everything that contains "horse" and has "linus" for an author, but not "bill".

 You can always combine several keywords and criteria: horse author:"linus benedict" size:>10MB NOT kind:(video OR picture).

-Suppose you want to find all photos with name containing "horse", but you have some documents and e-mails containing "horse", too.
+Suppose you want to find all photos with a name containing "horse", but you have some documents and e-mails containing "horse", too.
 Simply typing in horse is not very useful then.
 Use kind: to narrow down your search results - "horse kind:pictures" finds only pictures that include "horse" somewhere. "horse kind:photo" does exactly the same.

 Here is a list of possible kinds:

 - communications (e-mails and appointments)